MLGB3/buildout.mlgb/README.md

 Other options for mlgbctl are stop and startnoindex (the latter starts solr and apache only without running the reindex scripts).

-Cron jobs and @reboot script
+Cron jobs and reboot script
 ----------------------------

 The @reboot command within the crontab will run the "mlgbctl startnoindex" script in /home/mlgb/sites/mlgb/parts/jobs in the event of shutdown/reboot.
 It will log its out put in /home/mlgb/sites/mlgb/parts/jobs/reboot.log